sgolovine/fav.sh/README.md

 Open chrome and navigate to `chrome://extensions`.
 There toggle "Developer Mode" if not already toggled.
 Finally click "Pack extension" and select the `build` folder as the directory and then `buildkey.pem` as the keyfile

+## WIP: Running on Firefox

+1. `yarn build:firefox` - build from source to /build folder for firefox

+2. `yarn start:firefox` - use `web-ext` to launch the extension on firefox

 ## Redux Devtools

 Because redux devtools extension does not work with chrome extensions, we use a DevTools panel instead to display the redux store.